Kirsty Hanson

-Kirsty Rae Hanson (born 17 April 1998) is a footballer who plays as a forward for English Women's Super League club Aston Villa and the Scotland national team.
+Kirsty Rae Hanson (born 17 April 1998) is a professional footballer who plays as a forward for English Women's Super League club Tottenham Hotspur.
+Born in England, she plays for the Scotland national team.
 Hanson began her career in the youth ranks of Manchester United before spending a year with the Liverpool Development Squad.
 She made her senior debut with Sheffield FC before joining Doncaster Rovers Belles in late 2016.
-Hanson returned to her former club in July 2018, following the introduction of a senior team at Manchester United.
+Hanson returned to Manchester United in July 2018, following the introduction of a senior team at the club.

 Club career

-Early career
+Liverpool

-Hanson spent her early years in the Manchester United Centre of Excellence, before joining Liverpool due to her limited opportunities to progress with her former club.
+Hanson was born in Halifax, West Yorkshire, and has a brother.
+She began playing football around the age of five, and played with the local boy's team Warley Blues before joining West Riding Bradford's Centre of Excellence and Huddersfield Town.
+Hanson spent her early years in the Manchester United Centre of Excellence, before joining Liverpool's reserve team due to the lack of opportunity to progress with her former club, who did not have a senior team.

-Sheffield F.C.

-In June 2016, Hanson joined FA WSL 2 club Sheffield F.C.
-She made a total of 10 appearances during the 2016 FA WSL season.
+In June 2016, Hanson joined WSL 2 club Sheffield F.C. on loan for the remainder of the season.

 Doncaster Rovers Belles

-In December 2016, Hanson became the Doncaster Rovers Belles' first signing ahead of the 2017 FA WSL Spring Series.
-She scored three times in nine appearances in her inaugural campaign, and became a key figure in the squad for the 2017–18 season.
+In December 2016, Hanson became the Doncaster Rovers Belles' first signing ahead of the FA WSL 2 Spring Series, where the team came second and were able to apply for promotion to the WSL.
+The Belles missed out on promotion to Everton, and remained in the WSL 2.

-On 29 October 2017, Hanson scored twice in a 6–0 victory against Aston Villa.
-She also scored braces in a 4–1 victory against Brighton & Hove Albion in January 2018, and in a 3–1 win against Durham in April.
+She became a key figure for the squad's 2017–18 FA WSL 2 win, scoring 11 times, including three braces.